spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-eventflow/src/site/markdown/index.md

         <scope>test</scope>
     </dependency>
 ```
-Since we are going to use it in the demo test [OpenAPIClientTest](../../../src/test/java/com/tibco/ep/samples/web/openapi/OpenAPIClientTest.java),
-we mark the scope of the dependency is **test**.
-In the **com.tibco.ep.samples.web.openapi.OpenAPIClientTest.getStatusTest**,
+Since we are going to use it in the demo test [OpenAPIClientTest](../../../src/test/java/com/tibco/ep/samples/web/openapi/OpenAPIClientTest.java),  we mark the scope of the dependency is **test**.
-we uses the generated API client talk to HealthCheck web service */status* endpoint, and validate the response.
+In the **com.tibco.ep.samples.web.openapi.OpenAPIClientTest.getStatusTest**, we uses the generated API client talk to Health check web service */status* endpoint, and validate the response.
+This web service is integrated with the authentication services provided by the node web server, which means a valid username:password pair must to be provided for requesting the endpoints.
+In this example, we use the default authentication and system username as the username, no password is needed.

 <a name="building-this-sample-from-tibco-streambase-studio-trade-and-running-the-unit-test-cases"></a>